jankichauhan/Captsone_Goodreads_Imdb/README.md

 >  as the p-value is less the α we can successfully reject the null hyothesis.
 Hence books receive better ratings compare to respective movie adaptation.

 ## Fun Fact
-> - Authors with most box adapted to movie(top 2 movies)
+> - Authors with most movies adapted from their books(top 2 movies)

 ![](images/top_authors.png)